dascentral/dotfiles/install/sublime.md

 # Sublime Text

 ## Overview
 This "installation" file is more about configuring Sublime Text following installation.
+It will eventually move to the `settings` folder.

 ## Installation